IDK (rapper)

-Jason Aaron Mills (born May 24, 1992), professionally known as IDK (also known as Jay IDK; a backronym for Ignorantly Delivering Knowledge), is a British-American rapper, singer, songwriter, and record producer.
+Jason Aaron Mills (born May 24, 1992), known professionally as IDK (stylized as .idk.), also known as Jay IDK (a backronym for Ignorantly Delivering Knowledge), is a British-American rapper.

 Early life

-Jason Aaron Mills was born on May 24, 1992, in London, England to British-American parents.
-He was raised in Prince George's County, Maryland, where he later started to make music initially under the moniker IDK.
+Jason Aaron Mills was born on May 24, 1992, in London to parents of Sierra Leonean and Ghanaian descent.
+He was raised in Prince George's County, Maryland, where he later started to make music initially under the moniker "Jay IDK".